From Audacity Manual

 - Windows DirectSound: This is more recent than MME with potentially less latency.

 - Windows WASAPI: This host only appears on Windows Vista, Windows 7 and Windows 8.
-The only recording devices that are currently provided are "loopback" devices for recording computer playback.
-24-bit recording devices are supported.
-Playback is emulated using this host.
+It is the most recent Windows interface between applications (such as Audacity) and the soundcard driver.
+WASAPI was first officially released in 2007 in Windows Vista.
+WASAPI is particularly useful for "loopback" recording of computer playback.
+24-bit recording devices are supported using this host.
+Playback is usually emulated.
 As a result, the playback slider in Mixer Toolbar will only scale the system playback slider's current level up or down rather than directly manipulating that system slider.

-- On Windows XP or earlier (given a recent computer), DirectSound's much shorter path to the hardware should produce much lower latency than MME.
+- On Windows XP (given a recent computer), DirectSound's much shorter path to the hardware should produce much lower latency than MME.

 - On Windows Vista, Windows 7 and Windows 8: